Pre-Departure Information | Nairobi to Victoria Fall via Zimbabwe

 The tour cost and local payment includes transport in a fully equipped expedition vehicle, road taxes and tolls, services of the driver-leader, use of camping and cooking equipment, campsite fees, entrance to gameparks as specified and two meals a day while on the truck.
 So in towns or places where the vehicle will be parked up, although the kitchen will be available for you to cook with, food during this time will not come out of the Local Payment.
 Sometimes at lunchtimes we eat at small cafes or restaurants where you can try cheap and tasty local food.
 If no local food is available we eat on the truck.

-Payable $US dollars cash.
-Please pay this to the crew on departure.
-Travellers cheques, cards, or other forms of payment are not accepted.
-Bring US$ cash in new notes from the year 2013 onwards
+Local Payment – Paid in $US dollars cash to the crew on departure.
+No travellers cheques, cards, etc accepted.
+Bring US$ cash in new notes from 2013 onwards.

 Return flight – Although it is our intention to finish the trip on the finishing date, in case of delays en route you should allow a couple of days at the end of the trip before you fly out.